The National Budget: On the Economy of Political Domination Ruthless Criticism

 III.
 The Budget: State planning in nations where the “market economy” reigns

-1. Laying Out the Budget
+1. Making the Budget

 2. Debates over the Budget

-[1] Marx uses the term “political community” (das politische Gemeinwesen) to indicate a community that is defined by its being ruled over by a single state power.
-The people of this community are thus a community by virtue of being subjects to the same state power, not because of a common interest.
+[1] Marx uses the term “political community” (das politische Gemeinwesen) to indicate a community that is defined by its being subject to a single state power.
+The people of this community are thus a community by virtue of their common subjection, not because of a common interest.
 Marx explains this in connection with the “rights of man”: “These rights of man are partly political rights, rights which are only exercised in community with others.
 What constitutes their content is participation in the community, in the political community or state.”
-(On the Jewish Question, in: Early Writings, Penguin, p.
-227).
+(On the Jewish Question, in: Early Writings, Penguin, p.227).
 This issue is discussed in detail below in Chapter II.
 Section 2.

 [2] ”Money is the real community, since it is the general substance of survival for all, and at the same time the social product of all.”
 “The reciprocal and all-sided dependence of individuals who are indifferent to one another forms their social connection.
 This social bond is expressed in exchange value, by means of which alone each individual’s own activity or his product becomes an activity and a product for him.
 He must produce a general product – exchange value, or, the latter isolated for itself and individualized, money.
 On the other side, the power which each individual exercises over the activity of others or over social wealth exists in him as the owner of exchange values, of money.
 The individual carries his social power, as well as his bond with society, in his pocket.”
 (Marx, Grundrisse, Penguin, p.225, 156-7)

-[4] “Under Article I, Section 8, of the Constitution, Congress has the power ‘to coin money and regulate the value thereof.’
+[4] “Under Article I, Section 8, of the US Constitution, Congress has the power ‘to coin money and regulate the value thereof.’
 This power over the money supply and the creation of credit was delegated to the Federal Reserve System in 1913.
 The ‘Fed,’ as it is called, is a semipublic, semiprivate institution that is ‘independent’ of the president but is the ‘agent’ of Congress.”
 (HE Shuman, Politics and the Budget, Prentice Hall, 1992, p.183)

 [9] Marx uses the term “mode of production” (Produktionsverhältnis) to describe the manner in which the production and distribution of goods is – even if only by way of an “invisible hand” – socially organized.
 Capitalism, socialism and feudalism are all contrasting modes of production.

-[11] Generally still following the principle: “The separation of public works from the state, and their migration into the domain of the works undertaken by capital itself, indicates the degree to which the real community has constituted itself in the form of capital. … The highest development of capital exists when the general conditions of the process of social production are not paid out of deductions from the social revenue, the states taxes – where revenue and not capital appears as the labour fund, and where the worker, although he is a free wage worker like any other, nevertheless stands economically in a different relation – but rather out of capital as capital.
+[10] The following principle still generally applies: “The separation of public works from the state, and their migration into the domain of the works undertaken by capital itself, indicates the degree to which the real community has constituted itself in the form of capital. … The highest development of capital exists when the general conditions of the process of social production are not paid out of deductions from the social revenue, the states taxes – where revenue and not capital appears as the labour fund, and where the worker, although he is a free wage worker like any other, nevertheless stands economically in a different relation – but rather out of capital as capital.
 This shows the degree to which capital has subjugated all conditions of social production to itself, on one side; and, on the other side, hence, the extent to which social reproductive wealth has been capitalized, and all needs are satisfied through the exchange form.”
 (Grundrisse, p.531-2)